untoldengine/UntoldEngine/docs/API/UsingBlenderAddon.md

 If texture baking fails with `astcenc not found on PATH`, launch Blender with `ASTCENC_BIN=/full/path/to/astcenc`.

-If a material still looks wrong after enabling `Bake Materials`, scan it in the `Untold Materials` panel first — it may be classified unbakeable (shader-level mixing or a view-dependent node; see [Material Node Baking](#material-node-baking)), in which case baking cannot fix it and the graph needs to change instead.
+If a material looks wrong in-engine, scan it in the `Untold Materials` panel first (see [Material Fidelity](#material-fidelity)) — it may be classified as a divergence no bake can fix (shader-level mixing or a view-dependent node), in which case the graph needs to change instead.

-If a baked material doesn't seem to reflect a recent edit, uncheck `Use Bake Cache` and export again to rule out a stale cache entry.